aplteam/GitHub/README.md

 If the file does not exist yet, create it.

-Of course this might not be save to do, depending on your circumstances,
+Of course this might not be safe to do, depending on your circumstances,

 #### Environment variable

-You might set a variable `GITHUB_ACCESS_TOKEN` so that it holds your access token, and it will be picked up.
+You can set a variable named `GITHUB_ACCESS_TOKEN` to hold your access token, and it will be picked up.

-This is considerd to be a saver option.
+This is considered to be a safer option.